apache/fury-site/docs/object-serialization/kotlin/basic-serialization.md

 The following sections cover model generation, registration, and cross-language round trips in the default xlang mode.

 Kotlin xlang serialization uses the JVM Fory implementation through `ForyKotlin`.
-Use it when Kotlin payloads must be read by another supported Fory runtime.
+Use it when Kotlin payloads must be read by another supported Fory implementation.
 Register portable model types with the same identity and field schema on every peer.

 Kotlin data classes, enums, and sealed-class models use the Kotlin integration and generated